Good lighting can take your livestream from okay to great. Having a quality light setup will make a noticeable difference to your livestreams.

 Pros: 4 color filters, adjustable tripod, US, dimmable, portable

-Cons:still limited range, lower power output then more upstream options
+Cons: Limited range, low power output than more upstream options

 Pros: strong output with 85W 5400K E27 socket; adjustable, 24month guarantee

 Cons: durability of the stand

 Pros: high color spectrum, carrying bag, dimmable, quality stand

 - This is more advanced, but you could play with different hues of light based on your environment

 - Light spectrum ranges from ~1.9K (kelvin) to 10K where the former is closer to room lighting such as a candle and the later is closer to a natural light that emits from the sky